-Today, Google is estimated to run more than one million servers in data centres around the world to handle the three-billion-plus searches made internationally every day.
+Today, Google runs more than one million servers in data centres around the world to handle over 3.5 billon searches made internationally every day.
 Hard to imagine it all started with a single server built from a children’s toy!

 Google received one of its biggest honours when the Oxford English Dictionary officially added “Google” as a verb in 2006.
 Google’s influence became so widespread that “to Google” became synonymous with searching for information on the internet.

 Bonus Fact: Google employees are called ‘Googlers’, and new Google employees are called ‘Nooglers’.

 Next time you make a bad decision, spare a thought for the former CEO of internet company Excite, George Bell.
 When Bell was made an offer to buy Google for $1 million back in 1999, he declined.
 The price was knocked down to a steal at $750,000 but he still declined, saying the asking price was too high.

 Bell couldn’t have predicted the company he turned down would later go on to make hundreds of billions of dollars and become a global phenomenon.
 But as it is, Bell’s refusal has been enshrined in the history books as one of the worst business decisions ever made.

 In April of 2000, Google announced the release of “MentalPlex”, a search engine that reads your mind to determine your search results.
 Sounds unbelievable?
 Well… yeah.

 MentalPlex was actually the first of what would become several cheeky Google hoaxes announced each year on April Fools’ Day.
 Other Google hoaxes have included an animal translator, a Google Maps treasure hunt, edible cable fibre and announcing Google would be forming a colony on Mars.